skellis46/slipbox/somatic practices, interoception and evidence.md

 - based on going through every article in every issue in JDSP.
 Not exhaustive in the sense that other claims are made in other journals (e.g. dance and psychotherapy), but it's a start.
 - useful summary at beginning of [[ginot - epistemology of somatics]] -- describes pedagogic, better (more virtuosic) dancing, injury prevention and rehab
 - "sometimes overzealous and too narrowly optimistic stances towards somatics" (written as a counter to this)[@fortin-2017-looking p.146]
+- "And institutionally, we have defined body practice through a need for efficiency, efficacy, and maximum performance."[@green-2007-american n.pag]"

 ## placing myself in this field